sbernasek/pnt_yan_ratio/README.md

-Further Examples
+Additional Questions
 -------------

-For detailed usage examples, please refer to the [code](https://github.com/sebastianbernasek/pnt_yan_ratio) used to generate the figures in our manuscript.
+Please direct any questions related to the analysis covered by these notebooks to the [Amaral lab](https://amaral.northwestern.edu/).